caltechlibrary/eprints-vagrant/Matching-Customizations.md

 # Matching field customization

 In our various EPrint repositories we have customized fields (e.g. CaltechAUTHORS, CaltechTHESIS).
-If you are bringing up a development instance of EPrints you need to bring that customization along with you.
-This can be done is several steps.
+If you are bringing up a development instance of an existing EPrints Repository you need to bring that customizations along with you.
+Mostly customizations are found under the REPO_ID's cfg but if you have an old EPrints repository things might also be changed in the `perl_lib` directory tree as well.
+This document is about handling the later scenarios.
+It assumes the production instance is the same version of the development instance (e.g. production is v3.3.15 and development is setup as v3.3.15).

+Normal process:

 1. Copy the following to your Vagrant instance to your development vagrant directory (usually under your REPO ID)
     + `<archivepath>/archives/<archivename>/cfg/cfg.d/eprint_fields.pl` (this defines your fields)